 Change The DNS At The Domain Registrar

 Our first step is to change the DNS (Domain Name Servers) at our registrar.
-When someone types in yourwebsite.com it needs to point to the files on your hosting server.
-Confused yet?
-Doesn't matter.
+They should point to the nameservers assigned by your host.
 Just think of it as getting the domain connected to the hosting.
-Ready connect?
-Let's do it.

-If you have a separate host and registrar, first go to your HOST and ask them what your two nameservers are called.
+Ask your host what your two nameservers are called.
 They'll usually look like this:

 Once you figure out what your nameservers are called, head over to your domain registrar.
 I previously recommended Namecheap, so below is a video of how to change the DNS at Namecheap.